c4pt000/cash-register-qr-code-kiosk-cash-machines/README.md

 the register can also provide cash back as Bitcoin back in mBTC amount to the customers phone by scanning the customers phone with a QR code

-and the customer cannise their phone Bitcoin wallet to make a payment to the register by scanning the QR code displayed on the pin pad at the register
+and the customer can send using their phone Bitcoin wallet to make a payment to the register by scanning the QR code displayed on the pin pad at the register
 ```